 Blackout: The Sky Titan

-The first Decepticon to appear in Michael Bay's Transformers (2007) , Blackout made a splash with his spectacular debut.
+The first Decepticon to appear in Michael Bay's Transformers (2007) film, Blackout made a lasting impression with its dramatic entrance.
 This transforming military helicopter embodies the raw power, technological chaos, and mechanical supremacy of the Decepticons .

 The origins of the mechanical monster